 The co-author of The Columbia Guide to East African Literature in English Since 1945 (Columbia University Press, 2007), Mwangi's other works include Africa Writes Back to Self: Metafiction, Gender, Sexuality (State University of New York Press, 2009), which studies the way African writers use experimental forms to express submerged identities.
 His most recent work, Translation in African Contexts (2017) considers gender and sexuality in translations of texts between African languages.
 Using and critiquing theories of translation proposed by Lawrence Venuti, Paul Ricoeur, Jacques Derrida, Domenico Jervolino, and Gayatri Spivak, the book analyzes works by such writers as Amandina Lihamba, Ngugi wa Thiong’o, Gakaara wa Wanjau, and Julius Nyerere in terms of the gendered ways they localize foreign texts.

-Mwangi is completing a book project on the interfaces of critical animal studies, African literature, posthuman ethics, and postcolonial theory.
-He is currently at work on two new book projects: one exploring the global re-writings of Conrad’s Heart of Darkness and the other on Indian Ocean literatures, cultures, and philosophies.
+Mwangi is currently at work on two new book projects: one exploring the global re-writings of Conrad’s Heart of Darkness and the other on Indian Ocean literatures and philosophies.

 Gender Studies, Language Technologies, Critical Race & Ethnicity Studies, Diaspora Studies, Literary Theory, African American Literature, Postcolonial